 The list of projects awarded grants in the 2014 Round of the Water Conservation Research Grant Program can be found here [PDF].

-To date, 18 school grants have been awarded for FY14 through the water district's partnership with FIRST 5 of Santa Clara County, who is administering all school grants on behalf of the water district.
+In F14, 18 school grants were awarded through the water district's partnership with FIRST 5 of Santa Clara County, who is administering all school grants on behalf of the water district.
 In addition, FIRST 5 has also awarded grants to another 20 local schools.
-All 38 combined water stations were installed over the summer or early this fall.
+All 38 combined water stations were installed over the summer and fall.
 For a breakdown of schools broken down by agency, download this Summary of School Sites [PDF]

 On Sept.
-24, the water district held a media launch to celebrate the installation of the 38 new water hydration stations with FIRST 5 and Santa Clara County Public Health Department at San Martin Gwinn Elementary School in San Martin, which is one of the 18 schools funded by water district schools.
-Going forward, the goal is to award another 32 grants, working through FIRST 5, and complete installation of 32 additional hydration stations in local schools by the end of FY16.
-For more information or a complete list of schools, please contact Marta Lugo.
-Program Background/Summary
+24, 2014 the water district held a media launch to celebrate the installation of the 38 new water hydration stations with FIRST 5 and Santa Clara County Public Health Department at San Martin Gwinn Elementary School in San Martin, which is one of the 18 schools funded by water district schools.